Best time to visit Philippines

 As it happens in other countries with tropical weather, the Philippines only has two seasons: rainy and dry.
 There are some exceptions to this.
 For example, while dry and rainy seasons are clearly differentiated in the western Philippines, the south eastern islands barely have a dry season.
 Generally speaking, dry season runs from November to April, and rain affects most of the country between May and October.

 However, the weather in the Philippines is particularly susceptible to climate effects like El Niño and La Niña, which can alter normal weather patterns and bring droughts and flooding respectively.
-Because this is an unpredictable weather phenomenon, it’s recommended that you do some research before travelling.
+Because this is an unpredictable weather phenomenon, it’s recommended that you do some research before traveling.
 Bear in mind that La Niña years are more likely to cause travel disruption.

 Typhoons in the Philippines